Sitmar Cruises: Sale to P&O

 In July 1988, Sitmar Cruises' name and ships were purchased by the P&O Group.
-In Australia, the operation was renamed P&O-Sitmar Cruises, then in 1991 became P&O Holidays.
-That company's then-only vessel TSS Fairsky was the most popular cruise ship sailing from Australia until 1997, when Fair Princess, formerly Fairsea (2), replaced it.
-In turn this vessel was replaced in 2000 by Pacific Sky.
+In Australia, the Fairstar would retain her name, with the operation was renamed P&O-Sitmar Cruises, then in 1991 became P&O Holidays.
+The majority of Sitmar's operational and under construction fleet were transferred to P&O subsidiary Princess Cruises and renamed, officially ending the era of Sitmar Cruises.